prithvirajnpr/http_tcp/README.md

 # Http_tcp

-This Python script implements an HTTP proxy server that can intercept and cache images requested by clients.
+This Python script implements an HTTP proxy server that can intercept the requests by clients.
 It also includes the ability to save the entire HTML response to a file.

 ## Prerequisites